 Always install the H (Hinged) bracket first!
-Your secondary bracket will be another H, an E, or an A.
+Your secondary bracket will be another H, an E, or an A. Bracket bolts should be tightened hard with hand tools.
+If using a torque wrench, 50lb/in is sufficient.

 First Bracket: Hinged 'H' Bracket